Coherent X-rays reveal anomalous molecular diffusion and cage effects in crowded protein solutions: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the European XFEL in Schenefeld, Germany, for provision of XFEL beamtime at the Scientific Instrument MID (Materials Imaging and Dynamics) and would like to thank the staff for their assistance.
-The data presented here are collected as part of measurement time awarded to proposals 3094 and 5397.
+We acknowledge the European XFEL in Schenefeld, Germany, for provision of XFEL beamtime at the Scientific Instrument MID (Materials Imaging and Dynamics) and thank the staff for their assistance.
+The data presented here are collected as part of the measurement time awarded to proposals 3094 and 5397.
 In addition, we acknowledge Maxwell cluster for providing computer resources to perform the analysis.
 We thank the European Synchrotron Radiation Facility (ESRF) for provision of synchrotron radiation facilities at TRUSAXS instrument (Time Resolved Ultra Small Angle X-ray Scattering), ID02 (SC-5485) with additional support from Theyencheri Narayanan.
-FP acknowledges financial support by the Swedish National Research Council (Vetenskapsrådet) under Grant No. 2019-05542, 2023-05339 and within the Röntgen-Ångström Cluster Grant No. 2019-06075, and the kind financial support from Knut och Alice Wallenberg foundation (WAF, Grant.
-No. 2023.0052).
-This research is supported by the Center of Molecular Water Science (CMWS) of DESY in an Early Science Project, the MaxWater initiative of the Max-Planck-Gesellschaft (Project No. CTS21:1589), Carl Tryggers and the Wenner-Gren Foundations (Project No. UPD2021-0144).
-This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101081419 (PRISMAS) and 101149230 (CRYSTAL-X).
+FP acknowledges financial support by the Swedish National Research Council (Vetenskapsrådet) under Grant No. 2019-05542, 2023-05339 and within the Röntgen-Ångström Cluster Grant No. 2019-06075, and the kind financial support from Knut och Alice Wallenberg foundation (WAF, Grant No. 2023.0052).
+This research is supported by the Center of Molecular Water Science (CMWS) of DESY in an Early Science Project, the MaxWater initiative of the Max-Planck-Gesellschaft , Carl Tryggers (Project No. CTS 21:1589) and the Wenner-Gren Foundations (Project No. UPD2021-0144).
+FP IA and AG acknowledge funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101081419 (PRISMAS) (FP and IA) and 101149230 (CRYSTAL-X) (FP and AG).
 We also acknowledge BMBR ErUM-Pro funding (05K22PS1, CG), BMBF (05K19PS1 and 05K20PSA, CG ; 05K19VTB, FS and FZ), DFG-ANR (SCHR700/28-1, SCHR700/42-1, ANR-21-CE06-0047 IDPXN, FS, FZ, and TS).
 FL and PPR thank the Cluster of Excellence “Advanced Imaging of Matter” of the Deutsche Forschungsgemeinschaft (DFG)–EXC 2056–project id no. 390715994.
-AL and CG acknowledge financial support by the consortium DAPHNE4NFDI in association with the German National Research Data Infrastructure (NFDI) e.V. - project number 46024879.
+AL and CG acknowledge financial support by the consortium DAPHNE4NFDI in association with the National Research Data Infrastructure Germany (NFDI) e.V. - project number 46024879.
 MP thanks the DELTA machine group for providing synchrotron radiation for sample characterization.